Alderstain/Worker-pool/README.md

 # Worker-pool
-simple Worker pool with dynamic addition and removal of workers
+Simple worker pool with dynamic addition and removal of workers